 Everyone of us has been impacted by the COVID19 pandemic and we’ve all had to adapt and change how we do things personally and professionally.
 COVID19 has had a devastating impact on the world but it has also taught us a great deal about how we live and work.
-Personally, I’ve been reflecting on how many of the restrictions that have been imposed on our day to day life have actually brought about positive change to the work I do, the way I do it, as well as the clients we are working with at One Consulting.
+Personally, we’ve been reflecting on how many of the restrictions that have been imposed on our day to day life have actually brought about positive change to the work we do, the way we do it, as well as the clients we are working with at One Consulting.

-“The most dramatic impact for me personally has been the reduction in the time spent ‘on the road’.
-I am currently working with a housing provider in the North of England and in ‘normal’ times, this would have meant several trips up and down the motorways, overnight stays away from home, the slightly pathetic ‘table for one please’ in the local restaurant and packed days full of consultation meetings to make the best use of my time on site.
+One of the most dramatic impact for us personally has been the reduction in the time spent ‘on the road’.
+We are currently working with a housing provider in the North of England and in ‘normal’ times, this would have meant several trips up and down the motorways, overnight stays away from home, the slightly pathetic ‘table for one please’ in the local restaurant and packed days full of consultation meetings to make the best use of our time on site.
 Now, as is the case with most other businesses, we have accelerated and broadened our use of technology and now happily conduct interviews using video meetings, work on content on shared platforms and use online collaboration tools to run large workshops.